hippolascage/hippolascage.github.io/_posts/2019-01-30-communicating-organisational-change.md

 ## Our Communication Strategy In Action

-Let's apply the 4W+H prompts to a communication campaign.
+Let's apply the 4W + H prompts to a communication campaign.

 Consider an office relocation: one of your satellite offices is being absorbed into the main office of its city.
 You start your change  campaign an initial "change is coming" announcement.